ErikGarfia/FirstStepMachineLearning/ReadMe.md

 ## Expressions of Gratitude 🎁

-* Tell others about this project 🤓📢.
+* Tell others about this project, thanks 🤓📢.

 ---